Something went wrong

 10.7M663,450

-445 Berks Oil Companies Homeowners Can Count On
+445 Berks Heating Oil Companies Homeowners Can Count On

-With 507,486,888.761 gallons of number two heating oil delivered to Berks homes the last heating season, the Berks community relies on its 445 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,888.761 gallons of oil delivered to Berks households during this past winter, the Berks community depends on its 445 oil companies when temperatures dip.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Berks, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the oil to residences and companies throughout Berks and the surrounding vicinity.
+Then, the truck delivers the #2 heating oil to residences and companies throughout Berks and the surrounding area.